 All data is acquired, managed and shared with Ineris partners via the e.cenaris monitoring infrastructure.

-The experimental site may be visited on request from Ineris.
+The experimental site may be visited upon request to Ineris.

 Schematic view of basin instrumentation